-Being an accountability partner is a privilege and a responsibility.
-Most people are honored when asked to be an accountability partner.
+Being an ally, or accountability partner, in someone’s journey to overcome porn is a privilege and a responsibility.
+Most people are honored when asked to be an ally.
 It shows that the addicted person trusts them and wants them to be part of their recovery process.

-However, some people are hesitant to be accountability partners.
-This is often because they are not sure what being an accountability partner requires.
+However, some people are hesitant to be an ally.
+This is often because they are not sure what being an ally like this requires.
 They may believe they are responsible for maintaining the addicted person’s sobriety.
 This is not the case.

 The addicted person is fully responsible for his/her own sobriety and recovery.
-The accountability partner is simply a caring individual there to help the addicted person stay on track.
-If you agree to be someone’s accountability partner, you might wonder how you can be the best possible accountability partner.
-Here are some tips on how you can achieve this.
+The ally is simply a caring individual there to help the addicted person stay on track.
+If you agree to be someone’s ally, you might wonder how you can be the best ally and truly help your friend.

 Give him credit for all his hard work.
 Celebrate with him any victories he experiences in his recovery process.
 If he falls, be there to help him up and get back on the track of recovery.
 Let him know you are always there to help him any way you can.

-As an accountability partner, you will probably be checking in with your friend daily.
+As an ally, you will probably be checking in with your friend daily.
 This should usually be done in person or by phone.
-I don’t recommend using e-mail or texts for daily check-ins.
+I don’t recommend using email or texts for daily check-ins.

 When you have your daily check-in, don’t simply ask how he’s doing.
 Instead, be ready to ask tough questions, such as, “What are you doing today to maintain your sobriety?” and, “How are you dealing with triggers today?”